gosub-io/cargo-ffi/README.md

 A **Zone** is an isolation boundary similar to a browser profile or container.
 It owns storage (cookies, session/local storage), password entries, and configuration.
 Tabs belong to a zone; a host app can keep multiple zones and opt into sharing specific resources between zones (e.g., shared password store) with clear ownership rules.

 ### Tab

-A **Tab** encapsulates a running engine instance (document/DOM and rendering state).
+A **Tab** encapsulates a running browsing context (document/DOM and rendering state).
 Tabs can be visible or offscreen.
 Visible tabs own a framebuffer/surface sized to the viewport; hidden tabs typically relinquish GPU/CPU surfaces until activated.